xlmou/Semantic-Segmentation-TensorFlow/README.md

 - Decode label or prediction to generate color image.
 - Evaluting trained models with mean Intersection over Union (mIoU).

-The code is modified from [Deeplab v2](https://github.com/DrSleep/tensorflow-deeplab-resnet).
+The code is modified from [Deeplab v2](https://github.com/DrSleep/tensorflow-deeplab-resnet) and only three datasets (pascal_voc2012, cityscapes and ADE20K) are supported.

 ## Models
 - FCN8: [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/abs/1411.4038)